MultiSafepay/docs/content/faq/Payment Regulations/surcharges.md

 ### What is permitted?
 Certain payment methods do not fall under the surcharge prohibition, as follows:

-* For PayPal, retailers are only allowed to charge consumers the actual costs incurred by them when using these payment methods and MAY NEVER exceed them
+* For PayPal, retailers are only allowed to charge consumers the actual costs incurred by them when using these payment methods and __may never__ exceed them

-* For pay-after-delivery (post-payment) payments, such as Klarna or AfterPay, retailers are only allowed to charge consumers the actual costs incurred by them when using these payment methods and MAY NEVER exceed them
+* For pay-after-delivery (post-payment) payments, such as Klarna or AfterPay, retailers are only allowed to charge consumers the actual costs incurred by them when using these payment methods and __may never__ exceed them

 * Credit card transactions paid with a card issued outside the EU/EEA can still be surcharged (e.g. an overseas tourist with a credit card issued in India)